Posted: May, 2011 in Legal Interpreting

 USCIS requires that any personal documents issued in a language other than English need to be translated.

-Read More of Immigration Document Translation for a Marriage-Based Green Card Here
+Read More of Translation Requirements for a Marriage-Based Green Card Here

 Posted: September, 2010 in Immigration, Legal Translation